Drug Asset Seizure and Forfeiture

 3. How are assets seized?

-Assets are seized by law enforcement officer’s incident to arrest, search warrant, consent or with a seizure order.
+Assets are seized by law enforcement officer’s incident to arrest, search warrant, or with a seizure order.

 4. What type of assets are seized?

 Typically, drug assets subject to seizure include currency, vehicles, real estate, firearms and other property.

 5. What happens to the asset after it is seized?

 When an asset such as motor vehicle or currency is seized, it is treated like evidence and stored in a secure location.
 Reports are completed regarding the seizure of the asset including the identity of the owner, description of the asset, estimated value, liens if any, identity of lien holders if any, and other relevant information.

 6. How is the forfeiture of an asset conducted?

 After an asset is seized, the Attorney General's Office reviews the evidence and determines if a forfeiture action should be filed.
 If the evidence is not sufficient, the asset is returned to the owner.
 If the evidence is sufficient, a forfeiture action is filed.
 Once a forfeiture action is filed, the owner of the asset can contest the forfeiture in court.

 7. What happens after an asset is forfeited?